alexarje/sensing/book/week2.md

 - **Britt Pernille Frøholm** (1974–): Composer and performer exploring acoustic ecology and soundscape composition in Norwegian landscapes.
 - **Espen Sommer Eide** (1972–): Artist and musician working with field recordings, sound installations, and listening walks.
-- **Jana Winderen** (1965–): Internationally recognized sound artist whose field recordings and installations focus on underwater and natural sound environments.
+- **Jana Winderen** (1965–): Sound artist whose field recordings and installations focus on underwater and natural sound environments.
 - **Maja S. K. Ratkje** (1973–): Composer and performer integrating environmental sounds and experimental listening in her works.
 - **Natasha Barrett** (1972–): Composer and sound artist specializing in spatial audio, immersive sound installations, and electroacoustic composition, with a focus on environmental listening.